linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 08.06.2024
+- Topic: Web4 AI - 100% Reliability
+- Directory: /posts/2024/June/08
+- Description: ``` 🚀🌐 With Web4 AI, we create market-relevant data with 99.99%-100% reliability! 💡 Whatever strategic area you need, Web4 AI has your back!
+Prerequisite: an active Web4 network.
+Learn more at https://web4.one. #Innovation #Web4 #ArtificialIntelligence #DataRevolution ```

 ### 07.06.2024
 - Topic: Linkspreed Maintenance
 - Directory: /posts/2024/June/07